petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 So, how to solve our problem above and make sure our "AkkaDotNetSuccess" handler is being triggered?

-Simple: *we just need to make sure that the more specific handlers come first!*.
+Simple: *we just need to make sure that the more specific handlers come first!*

 ```fsharp
 type FooActor() as f =